SYSTEMS-OPERATOR/GEMCRAFT/README.md

 seamless wrapper now pads non-square sequence lengths so the wrapping is always applied.

-Install the required dependencies with `pip install torch transformers`.
+Install the required dependencies with `pip install -r requirements.txt`.

 To process the 1B model run: